PracHub

 MediumMachine Learning

 You are building a predictive model for a product team.
-For some users, you have address fields such as street, city, state, and ZIP code.
+For some users you have address fields such as street, city, state, and ZIP code.
+Many records include a ZIP code, but some do not.
+You may also join external public data, such as census-style demographic summaries, using ZIP code or geography.

-1. What features would you derive directly from the address, and what external public datasets could you join on ZIP code or geography to create additional model features?
+1. What address-derived or ZIP-linked features would you consider using as model inputs?
+What external public datasets could you join on ZIP code or geography to create additional features?

-• how you would evaluate whether these features improve model performance
+5. How would you evaluate whether these features actually improve the model?

 Solution